kovapatrik/node-tesoro/README.md

   - Possible values:
     - hungarian
 - `callback` - function|optional - a callback function which called after a keyboard event happened (e.g.: switching profile or brightness on the keyboard)
-  - the function has to have 1 parameter
+  - the function must have 1 parameter
   - the data format is JSON, like {'brightness', 1}
 - `profile_state` - ProfileState|optional - the init profile state, it has a default, but you can override it